rbisdorff/Digraph3/docSphinx/tutorial.rst

      Counter-veto threshold              : 7.00
      Polarisation: r(I-UHB >= S-HKK) = 0.17 ==> +1.00

-In :numref:`aliceVetos` we notice that *considerable performance differences* concerning the *Attractiveness of the studies* (*AS* criterion) are indeed observed between the *Specialised Secretary* study programm offered in Köln and the *Graduate Interpreter* study programs offered in Köln, Saarbrücken and Heidelberg.
+In :numref:`aliceVetos`, we notice that *considerable performance differences* concerning the *Attractiveness of the studies* (*AS* criterion) are indeed observed between the *Specialised Secretary* study programm offered in Köln and the *Graduate Interpreter* study programs offered in Köln, Saarbrücken and Heidelberg.
 They polarise, hence, three *more or less invalid* outranking situations to *certainly invalid* (Lines 9, 14, 19) and corresponding three *more or less valid* converse outranking situations to *certainly valid* ones (Lines 25, 30, 35).

-We may furthermore check that no outranking circuits do appear (see :numref:`aliceBestChoice` Line 1) and that the four best ranked study programs in the heatmap (see :numref:`aliceHeatmap`) are in fact *Condorcet* winners (Line 3), i.e. they positively outrank all other alternatives, a result confirmed by our best choice recommendation below (Lne 10).
+We may furthermore check that no outranking circuits do appear (see :numref:`aliceBestChoice` Line 1) and that the four best ranked study programs in :numref:`aliceHeatmap` are in fact *Condorcet* winners (Line 3), i.e. they positively outrank all other alternatives, a result confirmed below by our best choice recommendation (see :numref:`aliceBestChoice` Line 10).

 .. code-block:: pycon
    :name: aliceBestChoice